 And now when I ask the women in my heart health audiences to raise their hands if they know their blood pressure numbers, it’s common to see at least 1/3 of the group who have absolutely no clue.
 And when I ask them if they know their cholesterol numbers, the awareness level is even worse.

-A 2008 Canadian study of women over 40 called the LIPSTICK Survey reported that women spend more time thinking about their weight than they do about their hearts.
-Only 10% of women surveyed knew their personal LDL (‘bad’) cholesterol levels, versus the 64% of women who know how much they weighed in high school.
+A 2008 study of women over 40 done by The Federation of Medical Women of Canada (called the LIPSTICK Survey) reported that women spend more time thinking about their weight than they do about their hearts.
+Only 10% of women surveyed, for example, knew their personal cardiac risk factors, versus 64% of women who know how much they weighed in high school.

 In fact, many people can’t answer even basic questions about their illnesses, according to research from the Foundation for Informed Medical Decision Making, a non-profit patient advocacy group.
 For example, a recent survey of patients conducted by the University of Michigan found that fewer than one in five was even asked by their physician about their preferences for medical care.
 Less than 50% knew detailed information about their care that a truly informed patient would understand prior to making a treatment decision.
 The survey also found that physicians often neglected to tell their patients about the potential disadvantages of treatments or tests that they recommended.